Devin Williams gone already? Not so fast.

 There’s no doubt that Williams will be playing professional basketball, here or abroad.
 But is that payday going to happen right away?

 Huggins says maybe not.

-“Why wouldn’t you let the process take its course, find out where you are, and then make an intelligent decision?
+"“As of (Tuesday) morning, he told me he was not going to hire an agent,” Huggins said.
+“Do I think it’s a done deal?
+No.“Why wouldn’t you let the process take its course, find out where you are, and then make an intelligent decision?
 Tell me what an agent’s going to do for anybody.
-You need an agent after you figure if you’re going to go.”
+You need an agent after you figure if you’re going to go.”"